in-toto/specification/roadmap-reviews/2020/review_3_june_20.md

 which will bring the implementation closer to being fully featured and spec compliant.

-## Maturing of existing sub-projects
+## Maturing of existing sub-projects and integrations

 As noted in our roadmap last year, we intended to mature the sub-projects that have sprouted, as well as beef up the in-toto integration in third-party